wing5wong/artisan-whs-static/source/_events/2020-07-26_student-achievement-conferences-bookings-open-5-00pm.md

 Students are encouraged to attend these conferences with their parents or caregivers, so that they can get feedback first hand.

-**BOOKINGS OPEN on MONDAY 27 JULY at 5.00pm.**
+**Bookings Opened on Monday 27 July at 5.00pm.**

-Bookings close at 5.00pm on Tuesday 4 August, the evening before the interviews.
+BOOKINGS CLOSE at 5.00pm on Tuesday 4 August, the evening before the interviews.

-Book an Interview (Instructions are included with the Interim Report).
+[BOOK AN INTERVIEW](https://www.schoolinterviews.co.nz/) (Instructions are included with the Interim Report).

 Any queries or difficulties in booking your appointment times please phone 349 0177.